stefano-morano/plant_monitoring_system/README.md

 ### Sensor Not Working
 Check the wiring and sensor connections.
 If any sensor is not functioning, the system will print an error message indicating which sensor is unavailable.
 Incorrect Output Values: Verify that all sensors are correctly calibrated and receiving power.
-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-License
+## License
-This project is open-source and available under the MIT License.
+This project is open-source.
+The authors are Stefano Morano and Ana Daria Corpaci.
+This project is for the Embedded PLatforms for IoT course in Universidad Politecnica de Madrid.